I’ve changed the way I charge for my services.

-I used to offer a day rate, an hourly rate or the option of a flat project fee and let clients (you lovely people reading this) decide which one suited them best.
+I used to offer a day rate, an hourly rate or the option of a flat project fee and let clients decide which one suited them best.

 Secretly, I really, really wanted them to pick a flat project fee and was always disappointed when they didn’t plump for that choice.

-It was starting to get me down so I’ve decided to ditch my hourly and day rates and only offer flat project fees or, as I’m now calling it, value-based pricing.
+It was starting to get me down so I’ve decided to (mostly) ditch my hourly and day rates and offer flat project fees or what you might call value-based pricing.

 Here’s why I think this model represents the best deal for everyone.

 As I’ve said above, value-based pricing is the same as a flat project fee.

 You tell me (in detail) what work you’d like me to do and in return, I’ll give you a quote for the entire project from start to finish.